hmc-cs111-spring2023/scala-machines/dfa/README.md

   - `startState`: a `val` of type `State` that indicates the start state of the DFA
   - `acceptingStates`: a `val` of type `Set[State]` that contains all of the accepting states in the DFA
+  - _Note, we won't store the alphabet in our implementations of DFAs._
   - a method named `accepts` that takes a `String` as input and results in `true` if the DFA accepts the input and `false` otherwise.